 A pigtail connector is a small wire that makes a big difference.
 It’s a short wire with a connector installed on one end, such as a spade or ring terminal, while the other is left bare or blank.
 These connectors can be a big help when you need to connect two wires, repair damage, or extend the connection of a circuit without having to strip or solder the wire yourself.

-You may have seen them repair your car, wiring a new light fixture, or even industrial equipment.
+You may have seen them repair your car, install a new light fixture, or even work on industrial equipment.
 They’re simple, but they’re essential for keeping equipment running smoothly.

 Here’s a quick look at what a pigtail connector looks like—simple but effective.